iotexproject/iips/iip-12.md

 ## Motivation

-During the growth of eco-system of IoTeX, the demand for supporting staking action via Web3 is increasing.
-However, the nature of native ethereum transaction is incompatible with our staking action transaction.
-This is because the data struction of native ethereum transaction only contains six data fields(`AccountNonce`, `Price`, `GasLimit`, `Recipient`, `Amount`, `Payload`)(https://github.com/ethereum/go-ethereum/blob/release/1.9/core/types/transaction.go), whereas our staking actions includes some extra data field.
-So it is hard to wrap our staking action into native ethereum transaction when transmitting the transaction via Web3.
+With the growth of eco-system of IoTeX, the demands for staking via Web3 is increasing.
+Currently, staking-related features are avilable in IoTeX `Antenna` API, which sends native staking actions to the API nodes via gRPC protocol.
+However, transaction transmission via JRPC(ethereum-based) is incompatible with our staking transaction transmission via gRPC.
+This is because the data structure of native ethereum transaction only contains six data fields(`AccountNonce`, `Price`, `GasLimit`, `Recipient`, `Amount`, `Payload`), whereas our staking actions includes some extra data fields(e.g. `staking candidate`, `staking amount`, etc.).
+So it is hard to send our native staking action directly via Web3.

 ## Specification